ChinmayPimpalkhare/CS224W_GraphML_Project_ARC/docs/GETTING_STARTED.md

-Below is a drop‑in **`docs/GETTING_STARTED.md`** you can add to the repo.
-It assumes teammates will use the **processed dataset zip** you placed on OneDrive (fast path), and also documents how to build everything from scratch if they need to.

----

 # Getting Started (GraphFlix)

 This guide gets you from zero → runnable baselines (**Most‑Popular** and **LightGCN**) as quickly and reproducibly as possible.